-MATHS 721 RINGS, MODULES, ALGEBRAS AND REPRESENTATIONS
+MATHS 72 I RINGS, MODULES, ALGEBRAS AND REPRESENTATIONS

-15 points S2 C Recommended Preparation: MATHS 320
+Recommended Preparation: MATHS 320

 A sequel to the course MATHS 320, investigating the properties, extensions and applications of further algebraic structures (such as modules and other algebras), and the representation of algebras in terms of matrices.
 Prerequisites: MATHS 320.